STUDENT ELIGIBILITY AND SCHOOL BUS SAFETY GUIDE

 3. Caution!
 Be alert for vehicles that do not stop when the bus is loading and unloading.

 REMEMBER: Cross all street at intersections.
-Obey all traffic signals and signs on your way home.
+Obey all traffic signals and signs on your way home.4.
+If you cross an intersection manned by a crossing guard, obey directions given by the crossing guard.

 Do NOT bring the following items on the bus: